 Author: Anoma Ranaweera B.V.
 Sc; PhD (Clinical Biochemistry, University of Liverpool, UK), 2013.

 Keratin dressings release keratin peptides into the wound.
 These activate keratinocytes (skin cells) in the wound bed, stimulating them to proliferate and leading to healing of the wound.
-Keratin dressings have been reported to reduce total cost of care and improve quality of life.
+Keratin dressings have been reported to reduce the total cost of care and improve quality of life.

 The role of keratin in wound healing is under investigation.
 Traditionally, keratin has been viewed as purely a physical structure protecting the skin.
-However, we now know that keratin proteins are also vitally important for normal wound healing.
+However, we now know keratin proteins are also vitally important for normal wound healing.

 Keratins (KRTs) are a family of epidermal proteins produced by cells called keratinocytes.
 They are present in skin, hair and nails.
 Keratin is an important component of skin barrier function.

 The activated or functional keratin has bioactive properties that enhance wound healing.
 Wound healing begins with the migration of keratinocytes at the edge of the wound towards the wound bed.
 This leads to the next stages of wound healing: proliferation and migration of fibroblasts, production of collagen and formation of granulation tissue.

 Keratinocytes are not activated in non-healing chronic wounds.